 “Even before they examined the case, they have already claimed it was done by Russia,” he said last month after Dutch prosecutors named the suspects.
 “As far as we are concerned, we want proof of guilt.
 But so far, there is no proof, only hearsay.
 This is a ridiculous thing.
 Someone shoots a gun and you are not able to see who, but yet you know who shot it.”

-According to the Kremlin’s top diplomat in Malaysia, the 94-year-old premier’s remarks demonstrate “that not only Russia has doubts over impartiality and true objectives of the ongoing investigation” into what may be the most politicized aviation disaster in history.
+According to the Kremlin’s top diplomat in Malaysia, the 94-year-old premier’s remarks demonstrate “that not only Russia has doubts over impartiality and true objectives of the ongoing investigation” into the demise of MH17.

 Valery Yermolov, Russia’s Ambassador to Malaysia, told Asia Times in an interview that the main reason for Malaysia’s skepticism of the probe “is the absence of solid evidence” and international investigator’s “obsession to make Russia responsible” at any cost.